Sea container cleaning standards

 Clean shipping containers are those containers that arrive in Australia free from contaminants and other biosecurity risks.

-The practice of biosecurity in Australia means that the Department of Agriculture and Water Resources (in partnership with clients, stakeholders and industry) has implemented a set of measures designed to reduce the risk of transmission of exotic pests and/or diseases via import or export pathways.
+The practice of biosecurity in Australia means that the Department of Agriculture, Water and the Environment (in partnership with clients, stakeholders and industry) has implemented a set of measures designed to reduce the risk of transmission of exotic pests and/or diseases via import or export pathways.
 Schemes to ensure sea container hygiene are just one of those measures.

 Shipping containers are essentially transport mediums for exotic pests, diseases or other contaminants.
 Insects can hitchhike to Australia attached to the surfaces of containers or located in the many nooks and crevices available on a shipping container.